Tile and Tubes Refinishing, Countertop Resurfacing

 Generally speaking, bathtub refinishes may take about 2-4 hours.
 Tub and surrounding tile (tiles around tub area only) will take about 4-6 hours.
 This does not include any time spent to remove any old paint from a previous refinish if present.

-6. How many years can I expect to get out of the life of my refinished tub and/or tile with proper care?
+6. How many years can I expect to get out of the life of my refinished tub and/or tile?

 7. Will my tub or tile look like it was painted?